GluuFederation/docs-ce-prod/3.1.3/source/admin-guide/session.md

 Session Timeout can be configured under
 `JSON Configuration` > `oxAuth Properties`.

-These properties are

-- SessionUnusedLifeTime
+There are following properties related to session:

+- sessionIdLifetime - sets session_id lifetime.
+If 0 or -1 then expiration is not set.
+Cookie expires when browser session ends.
+- sessionIdUnusedLifetime - unused session_id lifetime (default 1 day).
+If session is not used for given amount of time then session is removed.
-- sessionIdUnauthenticatedUnusedLifetime
+- sessionIdUnauthenticatedUnusedLifetime - lifetime of unauthenticated session_id.
+- sessionIdEnabled - specifies whether it is allowed to authenticate user by session automatically (without end-user interaction).
+- sessionIdPersistOnPromptNone - specifies whether persist/update session object with data if `prompt=none`.
+Default value is `true`, so session is persisted by default.

+Session has two states `authenticated` and `unauthenticated`.
+While state is `unauthentcated` (user not logged in yet) `sessionIdUnauthenticatedUnusedLifetime` is used.
+After authentication `sessionIdUnusedLifetime` is used by OP.

-## SessionUnusedLifeTime
+## sessionIdUnusedLifeTime

-The `SessionUnusedLifeTime` property is set to a day by default.
-Session timeout works in a way such that if a user logs out of an application the `SessionUnusedLifeTime` gets expired.
-If a specific session timeout is set in an application, it will be overrided by the `SessionUnusedLifeTime` from Gluu.
+The `sessionIdUnusedLifeTime` property is set to a day by default.
+Session timeout works in a way such that if a user logs out of an application the `sessionIdUnusedLifeTime` gets expired.
+If a specific session timeout is set in an application, it will be overrided by the `sessionIdUnusedLifeTime` from Gluu.

-If an application's Session time is less than the session time out configured in Gluu, the application's session would be reauthorized and set to a future time for timeout, where the applicatin's session timeout will get overrided by Gluu's Session timeout property.
+If an application's session time is less than the session time out configured in Gluu, the application's session would be reauthorized and set to a future time for timeout, where the application's session timeout will get overrided by Gluu's Session timeout property.

-## SessionIdUnauthenticatedUnusedLifeTime

 List of OxAuth Properties for reference can be found in [OxAuth JSON Properties](../reference/JSON-oxauth-prop.md)